MissionCriticalCloud/organization_utils/README.md

 # organization_utils
-Utilities to manage the MIssionCriticalCloud organization on GitHub
+Utilities to manage the MissionCriticalCloud organization on GitHub